Financial Aid Information

 Financial aid is based on a number of family-specific factors like household income and expenses, family assets, number of students, and family size.
 The grant application process will determine your family's award amount.

 If you have any questions, please contact Jenni Edwards in the Business Office at 770.279.3936 or email@example.com.

 - How will I receive my grant notification?

-Tuition grant applications are made online through FACTS, which reviews and verifies the financial and tax data provided by each applicant and makes recommendations to Providence about the family’s needs.
+Financial aid applications are made online through FACTS, which reviews and verifies the financial and tax data provided by each applicant and makes recommendations to Providence about the family’s needs.

 We encourage you to submit your information as early as possible.
 Do not wait until the deadline to submit your information to FACTS.
-FACTS verified applications are considered for review by Providence’s Tuition Grant Committee on a first come, first served, basis.
+Applications are considered for review by Providence’s Financial Aid Committee on a first come, first served, basis.